tirranaa/BegoneCIA/README.md

 Nepeta.me No longer using the same name !
 Deleted all rhapsodies due attempts to find identity !
 Nepeta.me No longer exist !
 We thank you, for your work !

-# Link to the old rapsody where the tweaks are not being updated by anyone : https://old.nepeta.me/
+# Nepeta's mirror for old tweaks (iOS 12 and below). : https://old.nepeta.me/